taiansu/pianoteq_pi/README.md

   $ ansible-playbook -i inventory playbook.yml
   ```

+  Then wait for the device reboot

   Note: Some step (especially for the first time while updating the system) might take 10 mins+, so be patient.

 ## Step 4:
   On Raspberry pi:
   1. activate your pianoteq with your serial number
+  2. Connect the speaker/headphone, MIDI controller keyboard
-  2. config input, output and MIDI settings
+  3. Config input, output and MIDI settings in the Pianoteq setting menu.

-  and make some noise with fun
+  And time to make some noise with fun.